Kickstart in Azure

 - Go to Settings by hovering over

-- Select the
+Administerand selectingSettings - Select the

-tab - Edit the value for
+Provisioningtab - Edit the value for

-- On the Satellite server, install foreman-discovery-image using
+Default PXE global template entryand set it todiscovery - On the Satellite server, install foreman-discovery-image using

-- On the Satellite server, run
+satellite-maintain packages install foreman-discovery-image - On the Satellite server, run

-to convert the discovery ISO to PXE.
+discovery-iso-to-pxe /usr/share/foreman-discovery-image/foreman-discovery-image-3.8.2-1.isoto convert the discovery ISO to PXE.
 The version of the ISO may change as new version of Satellite are released.
 Even though it will create a tftpboot directory in the current directory, it will copy the files you need in to the right location.

 You can now use the uploaded VHD as your source image when creating a new VM.
 When the VM boots, it will request a DHCP lease, override the options related to PXE, PXE boot from the Satellite server, boot the discover image, and then it will wait for you to provision the host.
 Provisioning can be done from Hosts -> Discovered Hosts within the Satellite Web UI.
 Once the host is provisioned, the VM will reboot and start the installation.
 During the installation, it will format the disk and replace it with the selected OS.
 You can also automate the provisioning process using Discovery Rules